 The Park Theater is a premier theater, concert, and private event destination in the heart of downtown Glens Falls.
 The newly renovated century-old theater holds a long and storied history within the historic town of Glens Falls:

 The Park Theater opened its doors on December 23, 1911 as the first movie theater in Glens Falls.
 The town gathered to watch silent films and vaudeville shows until the theater’s closure in 1935.

 The Glens Falls Post Co., publishers of The Post-Star, purchased the building and converted it into a printing plant.

-Dr. Harold Kirkpatrick, a local plastic surgeon, bought the building in 1984 and worked on improving it with hopes of using it as a performing arts center.
-He rented the space out for occasional concerts and Jerry Aratare operated a movie theater there for a short time in 2010.
+Dr. Harold Kirkpatrick, a local plastic surgeon, bought the building and worked on improving it with hopes of using it as a performing arts center.
+He rented the space out for occasional concerts.

 Entrepreneur Jerry Aratare renovated and reopened The Park as a movie theater, salvaging furnishings and a refurbished 35mm projector from past theater projects.

 The Park Theater reopened as a state-of-the-art performing arts center, featuring national and international touring performers, as well as local community artists and productions.
 The new renovation included an upscale restaurant, named in memory of Dr. Kirkpatrick, “Doc’s Restaurant”.